I still cook it but not exactly in the way cooks of generations past made it. I’m all for the warmth that nostalgia brings, but…

 Ingredients

-- 200 grams sausage - (bockwurst is used here) sliced into rings or half rings
+- 200 grams sausage (bockwurst is used here) cut into small cubes

 - 2 tablespoons butter